Point of Sale

 When you send the right promotion to the right person at the right time, customers will be more likely to accept it than if you send every customer the same, generic offer.

 When your loyalty program CRM and POS work together, you can better understand customer behavior than if you had a standalone loyalty program.
-The CRM-POS connection helps you see things like what offers customers are more likely to take you up on (BOGO or a percent discount?) and when to send out promotions via email or your dedicated restaurant web app, thanks to powerful reporting capabilities.
+The CRM-POS connection helps you see things like what offers customers are more likely to take you up on (BOGO or a percent discount?) and when to send out targeted promotions via email or your dedicated restaurant web app, thanks to powerful reporting capabilities.

 A two-in-one loyalty program and restaurant CRM helps boost sales by driving repeat business.
 Your loyalty program incentivizes customers to make a habit out of dining with your restaurant through targeted, timely promotions.